 - 1. Select Information and verify that the correct firmware versions are installed on each inverter. - 2.
 Select Status and verify that inverter is operating and producing power. - 3.
-Verify that the number of paired optimizers is the same as the number of physically installed power optimizers. - 4.
-Verify that additional configurations were properly set by viewing the relevant Status screens. - 5.
+Verify that additional configurations were properly set by viewing the relevant Status screens. - 4.
 Verify that the green inverter LED is steadily lit.